-COURSE DESCRIPTION: From the perspective of the non-personnel specialist, the following areas are addressed: Staffing, including Job Analysis and Design, Human Resource Planning, Recruitment, Selection, Orientation and Training, Performance Evaluation, and Compensation Management.
-Time permitting Employee Protection, and Labour Relations will also be discussed.
+COURSE DESCRIPTION: From the perspective of the non-personnel specialist, the following areas are addressed: Staffing, Development and Evaluation, Compensation and Protection, Employee and Labour Relations.

+COURSE OBJECTIVE:

-COURSE OBJECTIVE Successful managers and administrators of contemporary public and and private organizations must be fully conversant with fundamental principles, concepts and theories related to finance, marketing, production and Human Resource Management/Personnel Administration.
+Successful managers and administrators of contemporary public and private organizations must be fully conversant with fundamental principles, concepts and theories related to finance, marketing, production and Human Resource Management/Personnel Administration.

-To be sure, the manager/administrator who does not fully comprehend the dynamics of "Human Resource Management" is exposing himself to a variety of problems which may not only be extremely costly to his firm, but can seriously jeopardize the long term viability of the organization which employs her/him.
+To be sure, the manager/administrator who does not fully comprehend the dynamics of "Human Resource Management" is exposing himself to a variety of problems which may not only be extremely costly to his firm, but can seriously jeopeardize the long term viability of the organization which employs her/him.

 Accordingly, this course is intended to acquaint the student with the modern practices of human resource/personnel management.
-As time permits, the course will explore personnel issues as they apply to recruitment, orientation, induction, evaluation, wage and salary administration, union/labour relations, health and safety administration and benefits administration.
+Time permitting, the course will explore personnel issues as they apply to recruitment, orientation, induction, evaluation, wage and salary administration, union/labour relations, health and safety administration and benefits administration.